garystafford/voter-service/README.md

 ## Introduction

-Spring Boot RESTful API µService, backed by MongoDB, used for DevOps training and testing.
-The Voter µService exposes several endpoints, listed below.
-API users can review a list candidates, submit a vote, view voting results, and so forth.
-API users can also create random voting data, by calling the `/simulation` endpoint.
+The Voter [Spring Boot](https://projects.spring.io/spring-boot/) RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/), is used for DevOps-related training and testing.
+The Voter service exposes several HTTP API endpoints, listed below.
+API users can review a list candidates, submit a vote, view voting results, and inspect technical information about the running service.
+API users can also create random voting data by calling the `/simulation` endpoint.

 ## Quick Start for Local Development

 The Voter service requires MongoDB to be pre-installed and running locally, on port `27017`.
-To clone, build, test, and run the Voter µService, locally:
+To clone, build, test, and run the Voter service, locally:

 ```bash
 git clone https://github.com/garystafford/voter-service.git